Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Verdict: Worth It With Caveats

 Old Republic Home Protection delivers solid value if you're in one of its 25 covered states and your home has aging HVAC systems or major appliances.
-The high coverage caps on the Elite plan, A+ BBB rating, and Trustpilot score above 4 stars set it apart from many competitors.
-However, claim experience varies significantly by region and contractor availability.
+The A+ BBB rating, 4.0+ Trustpilot score, and generous coverage caps on the Elite plan set it apart from many competitors.
+However, the 30-day workmanship guarantee is shorter than the 60-to-90-day guarantees offered by many rivals, and the trade call fee is charged whether or not the claim is approved.

 Frequently Asked Questions